MahrokhJozedaemi2016/final_user_management/readme.md

 ![User Uniqueness Output](images/user_uniquness.jpg)

-# IISUE: Automatically Assign Admin Role to First Registered User
+# ISSUE: Automatically Assign Admin Role to First Registered User
 ## Enhancement:
 This enhancement ensures that the first user to register in the application is automatically assigned the ADMIN role.
 This functionality streamlines the initialization process by eliminating the need for manual configuration or updates to grant admin privileges for the first user.